 Our writers develop their stories from their unique experiences, gifts, talents, and perspectives.
 Part of what makes them so appealing is that it takes a special kind of person to want to write around the themes of racial equity, allyship, and inclusion.
 Especially today.

-The Editors of the online publication OHF Weekly: Clay Rivers, Stephen Matlock, and Sherry Kappel.
+The Editors of the online publication OHF Weekly: Clay Rivers and Sherry Kappel.
 Love one another.

 OHF Weekly Editor-in-Chief and Our Human Family Founder.
 Artist, author, accidental activist.
 Love one another.

-Sherry Kappel is a poet, essayist, and Univ of Pittsburgh MFA graduate.
-She looks for the best in people and is driven in her writing and in life by empathy.
+OHF Weekly Managing Editor, poet, essayist, and Univ of Pittsburgh MFA graduate.
+Sherry looks for the best in people and is driven in life and her writing by empathy.
 She loves her family and running.

 stephen matlock, a part-time author and gardener in the Pacific Northwest often overwhelmed by both words and weeds, has been writing about his journey into inclusion and diversity for a dozen years.